Contact information

 Pip's research focuses on improving the management of knee and hip osteoarthritis in older adults.

-Pip currently splits her time between NDORMS and the Nuffield Orthopaedic Centre, where her research focuses on improving management and outcomes for people having total knee replacement and revision knee replacement surgery.
+Pip splits her time between NDORMS and the Nuffield Orthopaedic Centre, where her research focuses on improving management and outcomes for people having total knee replacement and revision knee replacement surgery.

 Journal article